j-bernardi/ai-safety-gridworlds/README.md

     `git clone https://github.com/deepmind/ai-safety-gridworlds.git`.
 4. Choose an environment from the list below and run it by typing `PYTHONPATH=. python -B ai_safety_gridworlds/environments/ENVIRONMENT_NAME.py`.

+OR run an agent I have implemented

+`python my_agents/main.py -h`

+For more information

 ## Dependencies